peace.

 that unsane twisted freedom

-we subscribed to
+we subscribed to:

-where we’d swallow no lithium.
+we’ll swallow no lithium.

 -